CANALETTO (1697-1768)

 A pair of canvas painted in 1738 or 1739 in his most usual format, 47 x 77 cm, displays on one of them the Piazza San Marco and for the other the Canal Grande to the Rialto.
 These two focal points of the Venetian activity are the best excuse to offer a picturesque scenery with unlimited entertainment.

 The first customer of this pair has not been identified.
 The fact that they deal with the two most classic Venetian views may suggest that they were not extracted from a larger set.
 Their condition is pristine.
-This lot is estimated £ 8M, for sale by Sotheby's in London on December 4.
+This lot was sold for £ 9.6M from a lower estimate of £ 8M by Sotheby's on December 4, 2013, lot 39.
+Please watch the video shared by the auction house.

 This period marks the greater maturity of the art of Canaletto when he teaches his craft to a gifted apprentice, his young nephew Bernardo Bellotto, causing a healthy rivalry between the two artists.